Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games over the last 10 matchups when favored by bookmakers, the Braves have a record of 5-4.
+- In nine games as the favorite over the last 10 matchups, the Braves have a record of 5-4.

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 24 total times this season.
-They've gone 16-8 in those games.
+- The Braves have been favored on the moneyline 24 total times this season.
+They've finished 16-8 in those games.

-- Based on this game's moneyline, the Braves have an implied win probability of 63.6%.
+- The Braves have a 64.9% chance to win this game based on the moneyline's implied probability.

-- Atlanta has played in 27 games with an over/under set, and have combined with its opponents to go over the total 16 times (16-10-1).
+- In the 27 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 16 times (16-10-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.